pickyourtrail_logo

 Coffin Temple

 Wat Hua Lamphong is famous among the locals as the coffin temple of Bangkok.
 The temple has a charitable initiative through which it donates coffins to people who cannot afford them or have no relatives to do so.
 Visitors and devotees are free to donate money to the temple for the same.
 A coffin costs around 500 baht, but you are free to donate either less or more, as you desire.
 It is a simple process, and the staff members of the temple will gladly assist you in doing so.
 This is considered a Buddhist way to make merit which they believe will help you prosper in life.
-Some of the things to do in Wat Hua Lamphong are, Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Tour Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.
+Some of the things to do in Wat Hua Lamphong are, Explore the vibrant culture, breathtaking landscapes, and exotic cuisine with our exclusive Thailand Travel Packages, offering an unforgettable journey through this enchanting Southeast Asian destination.

 1.